MCResourcePile/addon-project/src/content/wiki/gameplay/tokens.md

 category: gameplay
 ---

-Tokens exist on the Stratus Network in 2 forms, and can be obtained either in-game by playing, or via the shop by either buying a rank or buying them separetly.
+Tokens exist on the Stratus Network in 2 forms, and can be obtained either in-game by playing, or via the [shop](https://stratusnetwork.buycraft.net/) by either buying them with rank or separetly.

 #### SetNext Tokens